Curriculum subject leader: Mrs Emma Fawcett

 The MFL curriculum will focus on the growth of and deepening in knowledge, the development and application of skills, the exposure to challenging concepts and the exploration of values and attitudes.

-- Assemblies are used to teach the children Spanish phonics, where they make links to their English phonics learning and to develop their understanding of the Spanish speaking world.
+- Assemblies are used to teach the children Spanish phonics, where they make links to their English phonics learning, rehearse story-telling and develop their understanding of the Spanish speaking world.

 Connections and links within and across the MFL curriculum will be made to promote and support learning.
 The curriculum will develop children as lead learners by developing inquisitive and curious minds and by providing them with opportunities to crucially reflect